-BUS RIDERS: Elementary students arriving by bus will be dropped off at the elementary circle and will enter the building through doors #4/5.
+BUS RIDERS: Elementary students arriving by bus will be dropped off at the elementary circle and will enter the building through doors #15/16.

-WALKERS: Elementary students that walk to and/or from school must submit a permission form (available from the elementary office) to the elementary office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk to/from school.
-Students walking to school are to cross all roads at designated areas.
-After leaving the crossing guard at the corner of English Station Way and English Station Road, students should proceed on the sidewalk to the crosswalk leading from the visitors lot and enter the building through door #1 (main entrance).
+WALKERS: Elementary students who walk to and/or from school must submit a walker permission form (available from the elementary office) to the elementary office prior to the first day of school stating that the parent is aware of and gives permission for the student to walk to/from school.
+Students walking to school are to cross all roads at designated intersections.
+After leaving the English Station Way and English Station Road intersection, students should proceed on the sidewalk to the crosswalk leading from the visitors' lot and enter the building through door #1 (main entrance).
+Walkers arriving from the South or East of the school during carpool may use the steps from English Station Road by the Junior Academy building.
+Please use the elementary crosswalk and enter one of the carpool entrances.
+See the carpool arrival instructions for more information.
+Students should enter the school building through door #1 (main entrance) during school hours.